|Subject Area||Food Science|

 A grade will be provided for the Multiple-Choice Questionnaires and feedback via marking rubric will be provided for the essay.

 Related micro-credentials that might be of interest to you include Food Risk Analysis and Science and Standards of Food Safety.
-These three micro-credentials can be stacked into a Professional Diploma in Food Safety and Regulatory Science.
+These micro-credentials are also modules on the Professional Diploma in Food Safety and Regulatory Science.